 We defend class actions, leveraging the knowledge of our consumer compliance lawyers to develop an effective response and litigation strategy.
-Our lawyers have successfully defended individual and putative class actions arising under among many other statutes, the Equal Credit Opportunity Act (ECOA), the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Fair Housing Act (FHA), the Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), and the Telephone Consumer Protection Act (TCPA), state motor vehicle retail installment sales laws, and state unfair and deceptive practices (UDAP) statutes.
+Our lawyers have successfully defended individual and putative class actions arising under the Equal Credit Opportunity Act (ECOA), the Fair Credit Reporting Act (FCRA), the Fair Debt Collection Practices Act (FDCPA), the Fair Housing Act (FHA), the Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), and the Telephone Consumer Protection Act (TCPA), state motor vehicle retail installment sales laws, and state unfair and deceptive practices (UDAP) statutes.

 Who we work with

 We represent banks, mortgage lenders, consumer finance companies (including short-term and auto lenders), insurance companies, hedge funds and other institutional lenders, as well as nonfinancial companies offering products and services that fall within the sphere of consumer financial protection laws, including brick-and-mortar and online retailers, publishers and subscription services, telecommunication and satellite television service providers, TV networks and affiliates, and production companies.

 A rapidly expanding part of our practice is advising emerging companies in the fintech space, including online lenders and mobile payment companies, regarding the application of legacy laws to their disruptive technologies.

 - Working with nationwide credit card issuers to revise their account agreements, periodic statements, and billing and other procedures to comply with the significant changes mandated by the Credit Card Accountability Responsibility and Disclosure Act of 2009 and revisions to Regulation Z.